 - the amount of ink used can make the design look as if it is raised from the print material

 - it cannot be customised in the manner of digital printing

-Get in touch with Borney UK today to discuss your print requirements in more detail, we’ll happily discuss further benefits of different print techniques to suit your requirements more exactly.
+Get in touch with Borney UK today to discuss your screen or digital print requirements in more detail, we’ll happily discuss further benefits of different print techniques to suit your requirements more exactly.